 - —Door-knocker who 'just happens to be in the neighborhood' — a common approach from unlicensed operators after storms

-We bring our license, insurance, and references to every consultation
+We bring our certificate of insurance and references to every consultation

-We're happy to answer all seven questions above before you decide.
-Our certificate of insurance and reference list are on the table at every estimate.
+We’re happy to answer all seven questions above before you decide.
+Our COI and reference list are on the table at every estimate.

 Frequently Asked Questions